A Guide to The 15 Best Seafood Restaurants in London

 Bentley’s Oyster Bar & Grill

 Shucking over a 1000 fresh oysters every day, Bentley’s Oyster Bar & Grill has over a century of experience in the business.
 Produce from the British and Irish Isles ensures maximum flavour in every bite, so you can expect their oyster bar teaming with refreshing shellfish goodness.
 Have a flute of Champagne and savour oysters from Carlingford, Dorset, Menai or Jersey.
 With a reputation for offering the best oysters in London, Bentley’s is undoubtedly a Mayfair institution and bookings are a must.
+Our advice?
+Add it to your Valentine's Day restaurant list.

 Open Monday to Sunday from 12 – 11pm.
 Located in Mayfair.